Is Start-up right for youSadaf Abbas

-Many start-up individuals do not possess skills what is needed for the business and which start-up is right, and there is a lack of concentration in valuing their skills and business background besides their professional experience.
+Many start-up individuals do not possess the skills what is needed for the business and which start-up is right, and there is a lack of concentration in valuing their skills and business background besides their professional experience.

 If you lack any skill or ability need for the business, be sure that you identify those needs in the early stages of start-up and study hard to learn all those skills.
 Theoretical knowledge can give you an upper hand against the competitors and can prevent the company from crashing.

 Many founders want to build a perfect product or a solution for their business.
 The problem comes when you fail to identify to prevent cash flow problems that are usually low profits, high cost, clients delaying payments, etc. The more you start-up see those issues, the closer you are towards liquidity.

 Always try to negotiate terms with vendors and clients.
-For that company terms and conditions are very handy.
+For it, the company’s terms and conditions are very handy.
 Many new businesses do not realize how important is company terms and conditions.
-If a client delays payment it can affect the cashflow heavily since many fixed cost is also associated with the business.
+If a client delays payment, it can affect the cashflow heavily since many fixed cost is also associated with the business.

 Some start-ups launch products before their time and either market or related technology are not there yet.
 The key factor is to always ask questions to yourself with competitor benchmark and with a common-sense whether the product will work in the current market or have the potential to general cash inflows.

 By the way: If you’re interested in rather join a growing start-up than building your own company, make sure to check out our website services.
 We help start-ups raising funds, financial planning, consultancy, and virtual assistance.